Heat pump hot water systems: the smart choice for WA homes

 The efficiency advantage

-| System type | COP | What it means | |-------------|-----|---------| | Electric element | 1.0 | 1 kWh electricity = 1 kWh heat | | Heat pump | 3.0–4.5 | 1 kWh electricity = 3–4.5 kWh heat |
+| Electric element | 1.0 | 1 kWh electricity = 1 kWh heat |

 In plain terms, a heat pump uses 65–75% less electricity than a standard electric element to heat the same water.
+Standard-refrigerant models sit in the 3.0–4.5 band; the CO2 models covered later in this guide push well past that, some close to 6.0.

-Why Perth suits heat pumps
+Why does Perth suit heat pumps so well?

 - Average temperature: around 18°C, right in the ideal operating range